-An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Application should be made to Local Authority by contacting schooladmissions@wirral.gov.uk.
+An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are available places.
+Application should be made Wirral Local Authority Primary Admissions by contacting Wirral Local Authority Primary Admissions.